Titayna/CahiersPolier/README.md

 Since 2021, the [Archives cantonales vaudoises (ACV)](https://www.vd.ch/toutes-les-autorites/archives-cantonales-vaudoises-acv) and the [Collège des Humanités Digitales (CDH)](https://www.epfl.ch/schools/cdh/fr/) at EPFL – more precisely the [Lausanne Time Machine project](https://www.epfl.ch/schools/cdh/lausanne-time-machine/fr/lausanne-time-machine/) – are collaborating to digitalized the notebooks of Jean-Henri Polier de Vernand.

-For my master's thesis, I applied Handwritten Text Recognition (HTR) technology – using TensorFlow, [Transkribus](https://readcoop.eu/transkribus/) and [HTR-Flor](https://github.com/arthurflor23/handwritten-text-recognition) – to the 26'300 pages that make up the notebooks of Lausanne's bailiff lieutenant.
+As a master's thesis, we applied Handwritten Text Recognition (HTR) technology – using TensorFlow, [Transkribus](https://readcoop.eu/transkribus/) and [HTR-Flor](https://github.com/arthurflor23/handwritten-text-recognition) – to the 26'300 pages that make up the notebooks of Lausanne's bailiff lieutenant.

 This was a part of my Master degree in [Digital Humanities](https://www.unil.ch/lettres/fr/home/menuinst/formations/master-en-humanites-numeriques.html) and [History](https://www.unil.ch/hist/fr/home/menuinst/formations/maitrise-universitaire-1.html) at the University of Lausanne in Switzerland.